Date of Graduation

 We adjusted the thickness as well as the bracing on the underside of the faceplate of the two materials due to their different specific stiffnesses.
 Based on the results of the Chladni test, bracing was placed in locations where maximum deformation of the guitar plate occurred, while also minimizing the amount of bracing.
 Bracing was chosen for carbon fiber as an X-brace with a top cross support and a flat bridge support, which also provided enough support to hold the tension of the strings.

 Our team bought a kit with a prebuilt guitar body for assembly.
 The existing wooden top plate was removed from the guitar kit body, and our newly chosen top plate material, carbon fiber, was installed.
 Once the guitar was assembled, it was compared against a high-end quality guitar that retailed for $2400.
 Sound is generally a matter of preference, but we tested qualities such as sustain to provide concrete comparable data.
 Through this sound quality comparison test, we found that the carbon fiber guitar was very similar to the quality of the higher end wood guitar with some of its tonal qualities even exceeding the reference.

 Nicholas, Noah C.; Gruber, Cody; and Hartman, Nicholas, "Optimization of Acoustic Soundboard through Modal Analysis and Material Selection" (2017).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 501.